JakobEdding/pytorch-dist-pos-tagger/README.md

 ## Results

-Results may be archived in the log directory specified in the wrapper script; per default this is `./logs/START_TIMESTAMP`.
+Results are written to the log directory specified in the wrapper script; per default this is `./logs/START_TIMESTAMP`.

 This includes:
-- the current repository state with commit hash and changes
+- the current repository state with commit status, hash, and changes
 - logs containing e.g. evaluation results
 - CPU profiling results